James Woods Sends Out a Blast to Dems In Living Color

 — James Woods (@RealJamesWoods) September 10, 2018

 It’s funny and extremely disgusting at the same time.
+How do you vote for these Democrats?
+Look at who they are.

 Woods also noted something else the media missed